vatsalgp/data-structures-algo/README.md

 # data-structures
-Data Structures implemented using C++
+Data Structures and Algorithms implemented using C++